The Wine Town of Pinhão

 Pinhão railway station is worth seeing even if you are not travelling anywhere by train.
 The walls are liberally decorated with lovely azulejo tiles, with several large, very well-preserved panels portraying historic scenes of the surrounding area, thus giving visitors a good idea of how the Douro looked before the dams were built and the river was made navigable.

-Pinhão is a sleepy place for most of the year but bursts into life in autumn during the annual grape harvest, an event that attracts pickers from all over the country.
-It’s a lively affair with much merry-making and visitors are often welcome to get involved alongside the local townsfolk.
+Pinhão (indicated on the Google map below) is a sleepy place for most of the year but bursts into life in autumn during the annual grape harvest, an event that attracts pickers from all over the country.
+It’s a lively affair (like all of Portugal’s festivities) with much merry-making and visitors are often welcome to get involved alongside the local townsfolk.

 Built on the site of an 18th century wine estate, the Vintage House Hotel (arguably the best address in town) operates regular wine-tastings and courses covering a wide range of aspects, such as the main types of grape, how the wine is made, which bottles to buy and how thy should be stored.